 The Platinum Card® from American Express is one of the company’s most well-known cards and it was one of the first premium cards on the market.
 It still offers a suite of benefits that appeal to frequent travelers who want a more luxurious experience, but it also has a high $550 annual fee.

 What the card offers: Fitting for a travel-focused card, The Platinum Card® from American Express doesn’t have a foreign transaction fee.
-You can also use it to earn five Membership Rewards points per dollar you spend when you use the card to book flights with the airline or through American Express Travel.
+You can also earn 10x points on eligible purchases on your new Card at U.S. gas stations and supermarkets, on up to $15,000 in combined purchases, during your first 6 months of membership.
+You can also earn five Membership Rewards points per dollar you spend when you use the card to book flights with the airline or through American Express Travel.

 Simply for having the card, you’ll receive gold status in the Marriott and Hilton hotel loyalty programs and have access to a variety of airport lounges.
 These benefits can make traveling much more pleasant as you could wind up with room upgrades, free meals, and have a relaxing place to work or unwind before and after flights.